-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 "How can we tell if the curse is lifted?"

-"I don't know how to describe it.
-It's like…a straining.
-I feel like a lock that's just had the key put into it.
-I feel like—"
+"It's like…a straining.
+Like a lock that's just had the key put into it.
+I feel—"

-And now spots traveled up his arms, and then spreading over his body.
-He tried to talk, but his mouth was no longer shaped as it should be.
+And now spots traveled up his arms and over his body.
+He tried to talk but his mouth was no longer shaped as it should be.
 Leona backed away, confused.
 She shook her head.
-"Not right," she said, "it's not right.
-Darling, are you sure the curse would be lifted when someone agreed to marry you?”
+“I don’t understand.
+Shouldn’t the curse end when I agree to marry you?”

-The roses on the hedge drooped, already starting to wither in the cold.
+The roses on the hedges drooped, already starting to wither in the cold.
 She hung a garland of them around the Beast's neck.
-The fragile petals scattered across the snow behind them.
+Their fragile petals scattered across the snow.

 They went over the frozen river and down into the valley, away from prying eyes.
 And that was where they would stay.